xerorio/Project-Euler/README.md

 # Project-Euler
 Python solutions to problems on Project Euler

-Most are not very efficient, as I'm still starting out
+Most solutions are not pretty
+Not what I'm going for
+I just want the answer :P